MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline-for-admin.md

 - Socialactivity

-Any views which have linked - entities (related entity) which are not available offline are also not supported.
+Any views that have linked entities (related entity) that are not available offline are also not supported.